 - Blackman Park – Located within walking distance to NAPA with a large play area, sporting fields and bushland walk.

 - Livis Place, Five Dock and Ryde – There are multiple locations of Livis Place around Sydney which are entertaining for kids with all abilities including a seated flying fox and slides that can be accessed via ramps instead of stairs.

-- Shineshed, Vineyard and Campbelltown – If they haven’t already had enough fun at NAPA, the Shineshed at Vineyard and Campbelltown are inclusive, all abilities play centres where the kids can play all afternoon long and Mum and Dad can kick back with a coffee.
+- Shineshed Campbelltown – If they haven’t already had enough fun at NAPA, the Shineshed at Campbelltown is an inclusive, all abilities play centres where the kids can play all afternoon long and Mum and Dad can kick back with a coffee.